Revisiting Robustness for LLM Safety Alignment via Selective Geometry Control: Experiments

 \paragraph{Composability of \shortname.} Beyond serving as a standalone robustness mechanism, \shortname~is designed as a geometry-aware optimization framework that is complementary to existing data-centric alignment methods.
 To evaluate its composability, we integrate \shortname~with other data-centric alignment objectives, including DPO and its variants, and compare the resulting alignment performance.
 As shown in Figure~\ref{fig: across_method}, incorporating \shortname~consistently improves alignment robustness across different base objectives.
 Notably, these gains are observed on top of methods that already employ data-centric robustness strategies, indicating that geometry-aware robustness targets a distinct source of alignment fragility.
 Rather than replacing existing approaches, \shortname~provides additional stability by reducing sensitivity to parameter perturbations during optimization.
 The consistent improvements across diverse objectives suggest that robustness failures in safety alignment cannot be fully addressed by data-level interventions alone.
 By operating along an orthogonal optimization geometry axis, \shortname~composes naturally with data-centric techniques, yielding additive robustness gains.

-\paragraph{Why selective Geometry Control.} Uniform geometry control enforces flatness globally, suppressing both safety-critical and domain-adaptive directions.
-Table~\ref{tab:selective_vs_uniform} systematically compares different geometry control strategies, including no control~(\shortname~degenerate to standard DPO), random control, uniform control, and selective control.
-We instantize \shortname~with the DPO loss function on the LLaMA-3-8B backbone, and report ASR results on both IID and OOD settings.
-This comparison isolates not whether geometry regularization is beneficial, but where and how it should be applied.
-Under IID evaluation on PKU-SafeRLHF-30K, all geometry control strategies exhibit comparable ASR across both MD and NV judges.
-This indicates that excessive optimization sensitivity does not manifest strongly when training and evaluation distributions are well matched.

-In contrast, clear differences emerge under OOD evaluation.
-Uniform geometry control consistently yields a higher average ASR than selective control across both safety judges, indicating degraded robustness under distribution shift.
-Random control provides only marginal improvement over uniform control, suggesting that indiscriminate or unprincipled regularization fails to address the underlying sources of robustness failures.
-By comparison, selective geometry control achieves the lowest OOD ASR, demonstrating more reliable generalization across heterogeneous safety benchmarks.
-These results highlight that robustness gains do not arise solely from geometry regularization, but also from applying geometry control to alignment-critical directions.
-Uniform control enforces flatness globally, suppressing both safety-critical and domain-adaptive components that are essential for handling distributional variation.
+\paragraph{Why selective Geometry Control.} Table~\ref{tab:selective_vs_uniform} systematically compares geometry control strategies — no control (degenerating to standard DPO), random, uniform, and selective — on LLaMA-3-8B with DPO loss, reporting ASR under both IID and OOD settings.
+This comparison isolates not whether geometry regularization helps, but where and how it should be applied.
+Under IID evaluation, all strategies yield comparable ASR, indicating that excessive optimization sensitivity does not manifest when training and evaluation distributions are well matched.
+Clear differences emerge under OOD evaluation: uniform control consistently yields higher ASR than selective control, while random control provides only marginal improvement, suggesting that unprincipled regularization fails to address the underlying sources of robustness failures.
+By contrast, selective geometry control achieves the lowest OOD ASR, demonstrating more reliable generalization across heterogeneous safety benchmarks.

+Figure 5 illustrates how the selective neuron ratio (Top-k\%) affects alignment robustness.
+As the ratio increases from 0.01\% to 1\%, ASR consistently decreases and reaches its minimum at Top-1\% , indicating that a moderately sized neuron subset is sufficient to capture the most safety-critical geometric structures.
+Beyond this point, ASR gradually rises, suggesting that incorporating excessive neurons introduces redundant geometric information that undermines robustness.
+This non-monotonic trend reveals that robustness gains stem not from geometry regularization alone, but from applying it to alignment-critical directions.
+Uniform control suppresses both safety-critical and domain-adaptive components essential for handling distributional variation, whereas selective geometry control strikes a better balance between sharpness reduction and alignment preservation.

+\paragraph{Geometry of the Loss Landscape.} Table~\ref{tab:hessian} reports the maximum Hessian eigenvalue~(Max HE) and win rate across methods on LLaMA-3-8B.
+A consistent trend emerges: as methods progress from Base to DPO, Dr.DPO, and ShaPO-T, Max HE decreases monotonically from $25.2336$ to $6.2466$, indicating progressively flatter loss landscapes along the safety subspace.
+Correspondingly, win rate improves from $42.82\%$ to $85.45\%$, confirming that lower curvature is associated with stronger alignment performance.
+These results suggest that safety alignment benefits from reducing parameter sensitivity along alignment-relevant directions, and that ShaPO-T achieves superior robustness by selectively flattening the loss geometry within this critical subspace.